Heroji: Vladimir Đurić

 Đurić was a screenwriter, director and TV author in the TV shows Neobavezno (Optional), Petkom u 22 (Friday at 10:00 p.m.), Kult (Cult), Devedesete (Nineties), Nove vrednosti (New Values), Kult detektivi (Cult Detectives) and Služimo narodu (We Serve the People).
 From 1992 to 1994 he hosted the shows Kurs kreativnog pisanja (Creative Writing Course) and Đurina treš lista (Đura's Trash List).
-He wrote tehatre plays Ban Strah (Ban Fear, played in Boško Buha Theatre in Belgrade), Džet set (Jet Set, played on Radio Belgrade), Bilijarska priča (A Pool Story, played in Belgrade Students' Cultural Centre), The Games People Play (played by Import Theatre Company from London), Belgrade by Night (played in Belgrade Students' Cultural Centre), Alisa u zemlji čuda (Alice in Wonderland, played in Boško Buha Theatre).
+He wrote theatre plays Ban Strah (Ban Fear, played in Boško Buha Theatre in Belgrade), Džet set (Jet Set, played on Radio Belgrade), Bilijarska priča (A Pool Story, played in Belgrade Students' Cultural Centre), The Games People Play (played by Import Theatre Company from London), Belgrade by Night (played in Belgrade Students' Cultural Centre), Alisa u zemlji čuda (Alice in Wonderland, played in Boško Buha Theatre).
 He published a number of books: Hvalisavi roman & Super (The Bragging Novel & Super, 1991), Đurine smešne priče (Đura's Funny Stories, 1997), the collection of essays Mitologije tehnosveta (Mythologies of Technoworld, 1998), the novel London (1998), the poetry book Izabrane pesme (Selected Poems, 2002) and a book on Yugoslav new wave scene Glamur i ezoterija (Glamour and Esotericism, 2003).
 With journalist Goran Tarlać he co-authored Pesme iz stomaka naroda – Antologija turbo folka (Songs from the Belly of the People – The Anthology of Turbo-folk).
 He wrote a number of poems, short stories and essays.
 He wrote the screenplay for the TV film Koju igru igraš (Games People Play, 1992) and acted in Srđan Koljević's 2004 film The Red Colored Grey Truck.